Circuit compression for 2D quantum dynamics

-We would like to thank Alán Aspuru-Guzik, Zoë Holmes, Hong-Ye Hu, Andrew Jreissaty, Yong-Baek Kim, Roger Luo, Roger G. Melko, Andrew Potter, Dvira Segal, and Yijian Zou for their insightful discussions.
+Our work advances practical quantum compilation by substantially reducing circuit depth requirements, bringing large-scale, long-time digital quantum simulations beyond classical capabilities within experimental reach. \paragraph{Acknowledgements} We would like to thank Dmitry Abanin, Alán Aspuru-Guzik, Zoë Holmes, Hong-Ye Hu, Andrew Jreissaty, Yong-Baek Kim, Roger Luo, Roger G. Melko, Andrew Potter, Dvira Segal, and Yijian Zou for their insightful discussions.
 YZ was supported by the Natural Science and Engineering Research Council (NSERC) of Canada and acknowledges support from the Center for Quantum Materials and Centre for Quantum Information and Quantum Control at the University of Toronto.
 MSR acknowledges funding from the 2024 Google PhD Fellowship and the Swiss National Science Foundation [grant number 200021-219329].
 RW acknowledges support from the Flatiron Institute.
 The Flatiron Institute is a division of the Simons Foundation.
+Example simulation code used in this work can be found at~\url{https://github.com/MatteDAnna/cc2d_example}.

 \onecolumngrid